DariusGarcia/social-network-API-MONGODB/README.md

-# social-network-API--MONGODB-
+# Social Network backend API

-Express.js/ MongoDB backend server for a social network.
+Express server for a social network web application where users can create new posts, react to friends’ posts, and create a friend list.